 Another important document we wrote for this project was the legal analysis which discussed the engineering standards our projects abide by.

 We had written a user manual which instructs the user to use our product in the correct and safe way.

+A documentation of safety and reliability was created for the audiences who want to use or re-create our project.
+The documentation analyzes the reliability and service life of each components using MTTF Tables.
+Besides, FMECA Worksheet analyzes the Failure Mode, Effects, Method of Detection and Possible causes of each component that can possibly have failures when it is running.

 Describe the types, composition, and nature of the audiences in attendance for the final oral design review.
 Discuss how you prepared for this audience.

-We will introduce our design from three approach.
-Chassis, gimbal, and controller.
-Each of the components have different functionalities and needed to be implement by several modules.
+We recognize the audience of our final presentation will be our peers and the course staffs.
+For our peers, since they are not familiar with our product, we will first introduce our product a little bit.
+We will introduce our design from three approaches, the chassis, the gimbal, and the controller.
+Each of the components have different functionalities and need to be implemented by several modules.
 We will try to explain everything in lowest level possible.
-For enhanced understanding, core algorithm and coding would be introduced in detail.
+For enhanced understanding, core algorithms and coding would be introduced in detail.
 Many of the module that we are using from other opensource software would be mentioned by reference.
-3 of us would be introducing each of three parts of the design.
-Last person would be responsible for the introduction and the wrapping of the speech.
+The three of us would be introducing each of three parts of the design.
+The course staff would want to hear more about the difficulties since they already have a fair amount of knowledge on our product.
+We will talk about several difficulties we faced during this project.

 Purdue ECE Senior Design Semester Report